ddeloveh/hello-world/README.md

 hello-world
 ===========

-A sample from the walk through.
+An edited version of the readme.